 - In-store: Even when shoppers are shopping in-store, they’re utilizing technology to enhance their experience.
 In fact, 88% of shoppers use smartphones while shopping, but interestingly, only 25% of shoppers use grocery store apps.
 With this in mind, grocers and brands have a clear opportunity to further connect with consumers digitally, even while they’re shopping in-store.

 - Online: When shopping for groceries online, the experience varies depending on the consumer.
 Many consumers start the purchase process from a retailer or delivery partner’s website, meaning brands have less of an opportunity for branded interactions.
 However, the process usually isn’t entirely digital with many online shoppers opting to receive their orders via pick up.
 The choices consumers make during this step largely depend on factors related to product availability, pricing and delivery fees, and delivery windows.

 Since all options are on the table when it comes to the purchase phase, in order for brands to win over and retain customers, they have to be ready for whichever path to purchase the consumer chooses.
 A few ways grocers and brands can make the purchase experience even better, whether in-store or online, include:

 - Augmenting the in-store experience with digital informational content that can be accessed on smartphones, like nutritional facts or product information that helps educate consumers while they shop

 - Providing digital coupons for shoppers to view on their phones and redeem while shopping in-store

 - Offering options for both grocery delivery and pick-up at the store so consumers feel they have the flexibility to choose which method is best for them

 Want to learn more about how leading brands and grocers are navigating the new digital-first path to purchase?
-Join our webinar exploring how the consumer’s path to purchase has evolved and best practices for influencing consumers at each stage of their digital food journey.
+Watch our webinar exploring how the consumer’s path to purchase has evolved and best practices for influencing consumers at each stage of their digital food journey.